This post may contain affiliate links.

 The largest resort town in Krabi is Ao Nang, but I prefer the shocking beauty of Railay Beach.

-I say ‘shocking,’ because the first time I saw its sheer limestone cliffs slicing into the startling turquoise water, I nearly fell off the ferry into the water.
+I say ‘shocking,’ because the first time I saw its sheer limestone cliffs slicing into turquoise water, I nearly fell off the ferry into the water.
 Literally.

 (This was while holding my suitcase.
 And then someone criticized me for having too much luggage, but that’s another story).